 To avoid being discharged prematurely, there are certain steps that you can take.

 - If you’re ability to take care of yourself is limited or you are in pain, you should clearly express these concerns to your doctor.

 - If you are concerned that you are being discharged early, speak to your attending physician and voice your concerns

 - Ask for your discharge rights at the health facility

-If you are a victim of medical malpractice, you may be entitled to financial compensation under Massachusetts or Rhode Island law.
-It is important that you speak with a medical malpractice lawyer as soon as possible.
+If you are a victim of medical malpractice, you may be entitled to financial compensation under Massachusetts law.
+It is important that you speak with a medical malpractice lawyer in Hyannis, MA as soon as possible.

-Our law offices have skilled and licensed lawyers in both MA and RI.
-Our lawyers are knowledgeable about the laws governing cases similar to yours so you don’t have to worry about your case being handled by unprofessional lawyers.
+Our law offices have skilled and licensed lawyers in Hyannis, MA and we are knowledgeable about the laws governing cases similar to yours.
+Therefore, you don’t have to worry about your case being handled by unprofessional lawyers.

 We will provide you with a free initial consultation.
-Contact us today at (800)200-7752 or fill out our contact form.
+Contact us today at 508-775-1660 to schedule a consultation.